tkacha467/end-to-end-ml-projects/README.md

 ## 🎯 Objective

-The goal of this repository is to build a strong foundation in machine learning by implementing core algorithms and understanding their behavior on different datasets.
+To build strong fundamentals in Machine Learning by implementing algorithms and understanding their performance on different datasets.

 ---